7. Registry Infrastructure

 7.7.
 Taxonomy

-The Taxonomy provides the semantic foundation for Digital Credential interoperability by maintaining the authoritative vocabulary for organizing credentials within the IT-Wallet ecosystem.
-The taxonomy is credential format neutral and has the aim of facilitating Digital Credentials integrations in the IT-Wallet Technical Solutions.
+The Taxonomy provides the semantic foundation for Digital Credential interoperability by maintaining the authoritative vocabulary for organizing Credentials within the IT-Wallet ecosystem.
+The taxonomy is neutral with respect to the Credential format.

 The taxonomy provides, in a single resource, the hierarchical classification system organizing domains and purposes that can be applied to credential types, supporting authorization policy evaluation and ecosystem-wide standardization.